keagster1/WindowFinder/README.md

 ---
 ### TODO:
-- Bug: If you select a window that's docked, it has a decent chance of resizing the window.
 - MAKE OR GET BETTER ICON
 - Add ability to pin windows as favorites
     - Will add these to the top of the list everytime